sv650s/sb-capstone/services-paperspace/README.md

 sudo docker run hello-world
 ```

-# MySql Set
+## MySql Setup

 In order for the flask application to work properly, you must create the database in MySql before.
+This is a one-time setup per container

 The first time you run your docker container.
 Run the following commands

-## From Paperspace Machine

-Start interactive shell into Docker container
+From Paperspace VM Machine, start interactive shell into Docker container

 ```bash
 > docker exec -it <container id> /bin/bash
 ```

-## Inside Docker Container

 Connect to MySql database